-595-3 ELECTRICAL ENGINEERING MASTER'S PROJECT.
-Design and development of a graduate-level no thesis final project in Electrical Engineering.
-Prerequisite: consent of instructor.

-599-1 to 6 THESIS.
-Independent research in Electrical Engineering.
+- 595-3 MASTER'S PROJECT.
+Design and development of a graduate-level final project in Electrical Engineering.
+Prerequisite: consent of instructor. - 599-1 to 6 THESIS.
+Individual research in electrical engineering.
 May be repeated to a maximum of 6 hours.
 Prerequisite: consent of instructor.